mohisen/bonsai-simulink/examples/simulink-cartpole/README.md

 We're using the Bonsai Command Line Interface (CLI) for this example.
 You can always verify training progress on the web at http://beta.bons.ai

-# Virtual Environments

-If you want to use a virtual environment like virtualenv, you need to validate that Matlab is using the same python version  that is active in your virutal environment.

-    which python

-Open Matlab

-    pyversion '<PATH OF ACTIVE PYTHON IN YOUR ENVIRONMENT>'

 # Pre-requisites to run the Example

 Install Asynchronous HTTP Client/Server